h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 May 7: Ukrainian OWA-UAVs hit Russian Navy Pr.22800 Karakurt Class corvette in Kaspiysk on the Caspian Sea.

+May 8: Ukrainian uncrewed surface vessel (USV) armed with a ram-charge warhead found in sea cave on Greek Island of Lefkada in Mediterranean.

 ...To be continued.